 Snickerdoodle cookies are a timeless classic that never goes out of style.
 They are similar to a sugar cookie, but they have a slightly tangy flavor (which I love!) and they get rolled in a mix of cinnamon and sugar before being baked.
 My recipe yields the most soft, chewy, perfectly fluffy snickerdoodles you’ll ever taste.
 Much too often you’re left with flat, crispy and thin snickerdoodle cookies, but if you prefer soft-baked cookies, you’ve come to the right place.

-These are seriously everything you could want in a classic snickerdoodle cookie.
-They simply cannot be beat – buttery flavor with a lovely cinnamon-sugar coating.
-And the texture is spot on – slightly chewy around the edges with soft, pillowy centers.
-Cream of tartar (sold in the spice aisle) is the leavener that gives the cookies lift, lightness, provides the classic snickerdoodle flavor, and is key for this recipe.
+These are seriously everything you could want in a traditional snickerdoodle cookie.
+They have a buttery flavor with a lovely crunch from the cinnamon-sugar coating.
+And the texture is spot on!
+They’re slightly chewy around the edges with soft, pillowy centers.
+Cream of tartar (sold in the spice aisle) is the leavener that gives the cookies lift, lightness, provides that iconic flavor, and is key for this recipe.

 Ingredients Needed To Make Snickerdoodles

 The lineup of ingredients for this snickerdoodle recipe includes all of the basics that you’d expect to find in most cookie recipes.
 You will just need to make sure you have cream of tartar in your pantry.
 Cream of tartar is what makes a snickerdoodle a snickerdoodle!
 Here’s everything you need: